RishabhS66/Inference-Acceleration-of-Stable-Diffusion/README.md

 The `data` folder contains the CLIP tokenizer vocabulary files, weights of the pre-trained Stable Diffusion model, and sample images used to calculate the FID score.

 The `stable_diffusion` folder contains all the necessary code to create the Stable Diffusion model from the pre-trained model's weights.

+The `quantisation` folder contains the modules for quantisation.

 The `utility.py` file has some helper functions, and the `pruning_experiment.py` file has the code for the pruning experiments.
 The `main.py` file runs the pruning experiments and logs the results in Weights & Biases.